jcoreNL/docker-102-workshop/README.md

 ### The docker-compose.yml file

 The docker-compose file, which uses the YAML language, describes how Docker needs to run the containers you want.
-You can for example link the containers, set environment variables, set the port mappings, and even override the `CMD` instruction of an image.
+You can for example create networks for the containers, set environment variables, set the port mappings, and even override the `CMD` instruction of an image.
 All you have to do is run the command `docker-compose up`, and Docker runs all the containers described in your docker-compose.yml file.
 In this chapter we will show you all the options, and you will build a docker-compose.yml file yourself.